mhwlng/dashboard-elite/README.md

 - Automatic profile switching
 - Button press sounds

-The button functionality works, by changing the focus back to elite dangerous, when pressing a button on the touch screen.
+The touch screen button functionality works, by changing the focus back to elite dangerous, when pressing a button on the touch screen.

 This focus change mechanism is ONLY enabled, if the application runs full screen on the touch screen.